 Working to improve the health of the population and the quality of life of the people we serve.

-Air Quality refers to the state of the air around us.
-Good air quality indicates clean, clear, unpolluted air which is essential for everyone and everything in our environment.
-Poor air quality occurs when pollutants reach concentrations that endanger the health of the population or the environment around us.
+Air Quality is a reference to how much pollution is in the air we breathe.
+Good air quality indicates cleaner, clearer, and less polluted air, which is good for everyone’s health and the health of our environment.
+Poor air quality indicates pollution levels that may be harmful to the health of the population or the environment around us.

-Understanding the sources of pollutants can help us find ways to improve the quality of the air we breathe.
+Understanding and reducing the sources of air pollutants can help us to improve the quality of the air we breathe.

 Indoor Air Quality